25 Things You Didn’t Know About Studying Engineering

 PRESS PLAY: Top 10 Canadian Universities to Study Engineering in 2020

-3. Agricultural engineering is said to have the least employment rate
+3. Agricultural engineering is said to have the lowest employment rate

-Agricultural engineering degree offers the least employment opportunities and is projected to create the least amount of new jobs in future.
-It is also the least paying engineering job according to the Bureau of Labor Statistics.
+Agricultural engineering degree offers the least employment opportunities and is projected to create the least amount of new jobs in the future.
+It is also the least-paying engineering job according to the Bureau of Labor Statistics.

 NOW WATCH: Top 10 Scholarships for Second Class Lower 2 2 Graduates